 The visual arts can be explored in two ways: through the hands-on practice of skills and techniques in a variety of mediums, or through an in-depth study of art’s history and meaning.
-At Sweet Briar, the visual arts major has two tracks: history and image, and studio art.
+At Sweet Briar, the visual arts major has two tracks: art history, and studio art.

-The history and image track provides students with an understanding of art and architecture in a cultural context.
+The art history track provides students with an understanding of art and architecture in a cultural context.
 Students will be introduced to the means by which art can be critically observed, intelligently analyzed and knowledgeably discussed.
-Inherently interdisciplinary, the study of history and image touches not just art and history, but also philosophy, literature, music and anthropology.Rooted in research, exploration of art history deepens academic skills that are fundamental to the liberal arts.
+Inherently interdisciplinary, the study of art history touches not just art and history, but also philosophy, literature, music and anthropology.Rooted in research, exploration of art history deepens academic skills that are fundamental to the liberal arts.

 The studio art track helps students develop practical skills and the ability to access their creativity.
 Students have the opportunity to master a wide range of classic and experimental techniques by creating visual expressions of ideas drawn from their own experiences and enriched by the broad spectrum of knowledge available to them in the liberal arts program.